John Woitt

-John Merit Woitt (born June 29, 1946) is a former American football defensive back who played for the San Francisco 49ers in the National Football League (NFL).
-He played college football at Mississippi State University.
+John Merit Woitt (born June 29, 1946) is an American former professional football player who was a defensive back for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs.

 College career

 Woitt played college at Mississippi State.
 Woitt played running back in college.
 In his senior year, he ran 3 times for 60 yards.
 He also caught 8 passes for 82 yards and 2 touchdowns.

 Professional career

 Woitt signed with the San Francisco 49ers as an undrafted free agent in 1968 and he was converted to a defensive back.
 In his rookie season, he played all 14 games and recovered 1 fumble.
 He remained with the 49ers for his second year.
 In his second year, he was a bit more involved and was a starter for 4 games.
 In week six of the season against the Baltimore Colts, he picked off the quarterback for a 57-yard touchdown in the 24-21 victory.